COLLEGE ADMISSIONS

 Vishal Goenka December 15, 2024 • 6 min read

-• Credits: Some courses offer credit that can be transferred to the student's high school or college transcript.
+• Accreditation and Credits: Look for programs accredited by recognized bodies like Cognia or WASC to ensure credits will be accepted by colleges and universities.
 Transferrable credits are a valuable asset for students who want to get ahead in school or prepare for college.
-Credits earned from an accredited program are more likely to be accepted by colleges and universities.
 College credits can also save students time and money by allowing them to skip introductory courses in college.

 • Cost: When comparing program costs, consider factors such as the amount of live interaction with instructors, class size, course duration, transferable credits, and whether the price includes learning materials.
 For residential programs, include the cost of room and board and travel.
 Some programs offer scholarships or financial aid to help offset the cost.